Does your website deliver?

 University of Toronto Founding College

-We ran a series of tests with actual students to validate the structure and labels for the site.
+We ran a series of tests with students to validate the structure and labels for the site.
 Then, creative workshops with the stakeholder teams allowed us to craft a visually distinct site that still looked like a U of T property.
-To help maintain a unified language and tone across the website, we ran a content writing workshop.
+We also ran a writing workshop to standardize content.

 The visually appealing website now gives nine different teams total control over their respective sections of the site.